Apr 30, 2014

 The work catalysed activity in thermoelectric studies of nanostructures that persists to this day.
-In fact a recent study reported in the New Journal of Physics special issue shows that despite the advantages of quantum dots due to their sharp spectral features, quantum-well structures still compare favourably for energy harvesting.
+In fact a recent study reported in the New Journal of Physics focus collection shows that despite the advantages of quantum dots due to their sharp spectral features, quantum-well structures still compare favourably for energy harvesting.
 Rafael Sánchez at the Instituto de Ciencia de Materiales de Madrid, Andrew N Jordan from the University of Rochester, and Björn Sothmann and Markus Büttiker from the Université de Genéve demonstrate how their quantum-well device generates 0.18 W cm–2 for a temperature difference of 1 K, double the energy extracted from a similar heat engine based on quantum dots.

 All the same, there are good reasons to expect that devices based on quantum dots will remain firmly rooted in the research interests of thermoelectric scientists for some time yet.
 In the same special issue an international collaboration of researchers led by Sofia Fahlvik Svensson at Lund University in Sweden and Eric Hoffmann at the Technische Universität München in Germany explore the nonlinear responses of quantum-dot systems and show how controlling these effects "expands the range in which quantum thermoelectric effects may be used for efficient energy conversion".
 Sánchez, Sothmann, Jordan and Büttiker also probe the performance of a quantum-dot-based thermoelectric engine by investigating the noise properties of electric charge, heat and currents and analysing the correlations between them.